kubernetes-sigs/external-dns/README.md

 * Champion: Tim Hockin (@thockin)
 * SIG: sig-network

-For more information about sig-network such as meeting times and agenda, check out the [community site](https://github.com/kubernetes/community/tree/master/sig-network).
+For more information about sig-network, such as meeting times and agenda, check out the [community site](https://github.com/kubernetes/community/tree/master/sig-network).